 A search warrant allows law enforcement officers to search a person or place and potentially seize a property.
 A judge issues this type of warrant if probable cause is shown.

-What Should I Do if I Discover I or Someone Else Has a Warrant in Wisconsin?
+What To Do If You or Someone Else Has a Warrant in Wisconsin

 If you find out that a friend or family member has a warrant, you can notify them.
 Some warrants, such as traffic warrants, require paying a fine, while more serious ones require the individuals to turn themselves in.